 If you would like to read the full KHDA inspection report for The English College - and we strongly recommend that you do, since in our opinion, the overall rating of Good does not reflect the Very Good and Outstanding education which forms the majority of the delivery and achievement at the College - you may find it here.

 The KHDA's pre-inspection survey to parents received 182 responses, with 92% of respondents stating that the College provides a satisfactory quality of education.
 They agree that the school is inclusive and that teachers support their children, who are safe at school, and teach them appropriate skills.
-A number of parents are not happy about the merger of the two schools, however, the inspection findings found that the strong leadership is helping a very positive transition.
+A number of parents were not happy about the merger of the two schools, however, the inspection findings found that the strong leadership is helping a very positive transition.

 394 students from the Secondary section of The English College took part in the KHDA's 2017 Well-being Census.
 The results showed that a high number of students were happy both at home and at school.
 They state that they have positive relationships with adults at school, especially with their teachers.
 Although positive about their academic work, some students state that they are not always absorbed in their activities.
 There is a strong awareness of health and fitness and all students say they feel safe in school.